 This run is highly sensitive to high or low water conditions.
 Please contact us for up-to-the-minute water conditions.

 All of our Southern California whitewater rafting trips may be adjusted based on water levels and/or other conditions.

 Some of our trips require a minimum number of guests to operate.
-The Upper Kern Full Day Class V requires a minimum number of 6 guests.
-We will attempt to contact you if the minimums have not been met for the activity that you have chosen prior to trip date.
+The Full Day Upper Kern Class V requires a minimum of 6 guests.
+We will attempt to contact you if the minimums have not been met for the activity that you have chosen prior to the trip date.
 Minimum numbers can be met through one or multiple reservations and can be met up to the day before the trip.
 You can call 800-457-2082 for up-to-date trip status.